llvm/llvm-project/llvm/docs/TableGen/ProgRef.rst

 The identifier on the left of the ``=`` is defined to be a type name whose actual type is given by the type expression on the right of the ``=``.

-Currently, only primitive types are supported and ``deftype`` statements can only appear at the top level.
+Currently, only primitive types and type aliases are supported to be the source type and `deftype` statements can only appear at the top level.

 ``defvar`` --- define a variable
 --------------------------------